Catastrophe,

 during the first decades of the twentieth century, to submit to authoritarian

-domination and to participate with blind obedience in unprovoked attacks against
+domination and to participate with blind obedience in unprovoked attacks

-that were widely promulgated at the turn of the century.
-And these practices
+practices that were widely promulgated at the turn of the century.
+And these

-authoritarian programming of the generation that brought Hitler to power was
+The infanthood authoritarian programming of the generation that brought

-merely a conspicuous instance of a broader pattern: Child-rearing in Western
+Hitler to power was merely a conspicuous instance of a broader pattern:

-Miller notes that "the scorn and abuse directed at the helpless child as well
+the hunter-gatherers.
+Miller notes that "the scorn and abuse directed at

-as the suppression of vitality, creativity, and feeling in the child and in
+the helpless child as well as the suppression of vitality, creativity, and

-oneself permeate so many areas of our life that we hardly notice it anymore."
+feeling in the child and in oneself permeate so many areas of our life that

-Anthropologists Colin Turnbull and Ashley Montagu, and psychotherapist Jean
+we hardly notice it anymore."
+Anthropologists Colin Turnbull and Ashley

-Liedloff, have described and analyzed in some detail how typical Western practices
+in some detail how typical Western practices surrounding childbirth, informal

-surrounding childbirth, informal child-rearing, and formal education alienate
+child-rearing, and formal education alienate the infant or child from her

-the infant or child from her body and its natural surroundings, suppress innate
+body and its natural surroundings, suppress innate needs, implant authoritarian

-needs, implant authoritarian messages, and undermine the sense of self-worth.
+messages, and undermine the sense of self-worth.

 In cases of severe trauma in infancy or childhood, the victim may experience